-One of the downsides of being a freelance consultant is the irregular cash flow that comes with the cycles - here's how a retainer contract can help.
+One of the downsides of being a freelance consultant is the irregular cash flow that comes with the cycles, no matter what agreement template you're using - here's how a retainer contract can help.
 Your bills, on the other hand, will continue coming regularly, making it very difficult to cope.
 However, you still need to ensure that you receive at least a steady sum to keep the practice running.
 Stable financial flow will not only ensure your business moves forward, but it will help you avoid unnecessary expenses.

 This issue can pose a nightmare since you may have thousands of dollars in unpaid receivables which you still can't collect for one reason or another.
 Thus, having a retainer agreement with your clients will act as the ultimate shield against the cyclic flow of consultancy fees.
 The retainer contract provides you as a freelancer, a secure flow of monthly income.
 Once a client agrees to the terms and signs it, you can be sure of payment monthly even when work was not availed.